Kyuu-Ji/htb-write-up/reel/write-up-reel.md

 We are now on the box as the user **htb\nico**.
 Interestingly enough this is not a local user but a domain user.

-Looking at the AppLocker policy if you are interested in that:
+Look at the AppLocker policy if you are interested in that:
 ```powershell
 Get-ApplockerPolicy -Effective -xml
 ```

 In the desktop directory of _nico_ is another file other than user.txt that looks interesting.
-It is called *cred.xml** and this is the contents:
+It is called *cred.xml* and this is the content:
 ```xml
 <Objs Version="1.1.0.1" xmlns="http://schemas.microsoft.com/powershell/2004/04">
   <Obj RefId="0">